motheblackcat/lk/README.md

 Known Bugs / Things to check:

+- Sounds levels needs to be adjusted (music too low, some sfx too high)
 - Jump animation from anystate prevent attack animation from being fully played during a jump
 - Attack sound played with no animation when spamming (check if attack is registered)
 - Warning on animation param "watch" on npcs